Gabriel1986/Advent-of-Code/README.md

 `<year> <day> <part>` - Runs the solution for a specific part of a specific day

-`test <other args>` - Runs the test cases for the specified other arguments (e.g. dotnet test 2023 9 1)
+`test <other args>` - Runs the test cases for the specified other arguments (e.g. dotnet run test 2023 9 1)